icgc/icgc-get/README.md

 ## Access

-### Collaboratory and AWS:
+### Collaboratory and AWS

-These repositories are both accessed through the icgc storage client, and share their configuration parameters under the icgc namespace.
+These repositories are both accessed through the [`icgc-storage-client`](https://hub.docker.com/r/icgc/icgc-storage-client/), and share their configuration parameters under the icgc namespace.
 For both of these repositories provide an UUID for your icgc access token as the `icgc.access` parameter.
 You may also specify the transport file from protocol, under `icgc.file.from`.